-Many building design, construction, and operational measures necessary to create good indoor air quality in commercial buildings are well-established.
-The challenging opportunity facing designers today is to implement the measures in the context of a so-called "green building" project or "sustainable" building design.
-Table 2 below provides an overview of the major measures required to create good IAQ in a commercial building.
+Many building design, construction, and operational measures necessary to create good indoor air quality are well-established.
+Table 1 below provides an overview of the major measures required to create good IAQ in a commercial building.
 Following the table is an elaboration and discussion of each of the ten best practices.
 That is followed by consideration of how to integrate these with other sustainable design objectives in a rational and comprehensive fashion.
 More detailed guidance for indoor air quality can be found in several referenced publications (3-9).